BBC Radio Derby: Technical

 BBC Radio Derby's medium wave transmitter at Burnaston.

 104.5 MHz FM is the primary frequency for BBC Radio Derby, and comes from a 200 ft FM transmitting mast on Drum Hill, four miles north of the Derby City Centre, the other side of the A38 from Little Eaton, next to a Scout camp.
 This service used to come from the Sutton Coldfield transmitter.
 There is a second FM transmitter for the Bakewell and Matlock areas based at Stanton Moor on 95.3 MHz FM, and a third FM transmitter, which is relay of that frequency for the Buxton area on 96.0 MHz FM.

 Chesterfield, although located in Derbyshire, is served by BBC Radio Sheffield which has a dedicated relay transmitter in the town.
 Likewise, the north-western portion of the county taking in Glossop, Chapel-en-le-Frith, and Whaley Bridge, is served by BBC Radio Manchester.

 In addition, all of BBC Radio Derby's area is served via its medium wave service on 1116 kHz (269 metres), which comes from its single 500W AM transmitter site at Burnaston, just south of the city, close to the Toyota car plant.

 The station broadcasts on DAB via the multiplex known as NOW Derbyshire.
 A local Derbyshire DAB licence was advertised by OFCOM in January 2007, and was awarded to "Now Digital" with an "on air" date originally planned for July 2008, which was delayed until July 2014.
 The multiplex is transmitted from five transmitter sites; Drum Hill, Tibshelf, Stanton Moor, and Lichfield.
 There are also long-term plans for further transmitters at Buxton, Ashbourne, and Glossop.

 The station also broadcasts on Freeview TV channel 717 in the BBC East Midlands, BBC West Midlands and BBC Yorkshire regions.

 Other output

 BBC Radio Derby also streams online, to internet radios and via BBC Sounds where programmes from the past 28 days are available to listen.

 A short news bulletin is available on smart speakers.

 The football focused evening programme is available as a podcast called 'Rams Daily'.

 News items, videos, audio clips and photos are posted on Twitter to the general @BBCDerby account, and on the Facebook page with the same handle.
 Sports related updates are posted on Twitter to the @BBCDerbySport account.

 Programming

 Local programming is produced and broadcast from the BBC's Derby studios from 6 am to 2 pm on Mondays to Fridays with all other programming since 2023, apart from sports coverage, being regional or national, and during the overnight downtime, BBC Radio Derby simulcasts BBC Radio 5 Live.

 Presenters

 Blue plaque on Radio Derby's building.

-In 2025 it was reported that BBC Radio Derby and Sabras Radio presenter Pam Sidhu and her husband were recruiters for the Educo Cult and that the BBC had ignored safeguarding reports about her.